Mesmerizing vistas await you at Foz do Iguaçu.

-I loved staying at Hotel Saint George in Puerto Iguazu in Argentina, the rooms are clean and spacious.
-In addition, the staff is friendly, the hotel provides transportation for free from the airport, and it has a lovely pool area that was perfect in the warm sunny days of my visit.
+I loved staying at Hotel Saint George in Puerto Iguazu in Argentina.
+The rooms are clean and spacious.
+Besides, the staff is friendly, the hotel provides transportation for free from the airport, and it has a lovely pool area that was perfect for the warm sunny days of my visit.
 Moreover, the hotel is located within walking distance to restaurants and stores in Puerto Iguazu.

 Here you can find other great options of places to stay at Puerto Iguazu in Argentina.

 If you want to stay in the park and enjoy the waterfalls from your hotel, there are two options: Sheraton in Argentina and Hotel das Cataratas in Brazil.
-Otherwise take a look at some options of places to stay in Brazil at Foz do Iguaçu, here.
+Otherwise, take a look at some places to stay in Brazil at Foz do Iguaçu here.

-In order to get to the Brazilian cataratas do Iguaçu, you need to take a bus that will take you 10 km., through the rainforest.
+To get to the Brazilian Cataratas do Iguaçu, you need to take a bus that will take you 10 km.
+Through the rainforest.
 The first bus leaves from the visitors center at 9 am.

-Once the bus stops, you won’t need to walk too far in order to encounter one of the many viewpoints offering a very scenic view of part of the Brazilian waterfalls.
+Once the bus stops, you won’t need to walk too far to encounter one of the many viewpoints offering a very scenic view of part of the Brazilian waterfalls.

 Foz do Iguaçu

 There are railings all along the trail that are easy to follow and even give you perfect spots or balconies to take some breathtaking shots.
 The Parks protect the biodiversity, and you may encounter some friendly species during your hike.

 At the end of the trail, you get to stand at the same level as the base of the first fall.
 This is the Devil’s Throat Balcony.
 Here, besides the view of the biggest waterfall (90 m height), you can feel all the energy of the waterfalls, get wet, and have some fun.